HOW AN AUSTIN TRUCK ACCIDENT LAWYER CAN HELP YOU WITH YOUR CLAIM

 By comparison, a small automobile can weigh about 2,500 pounds while a full-size sport utility vehicle (SUV) might weigh as much as 6,000 pounds.
 The bottom line is that most other vehicles on the road are far smaller than commercial trucks, which often means that collisions between the two end very badly for the smaller vehicles.

 People involved in truck accidents can suffer a wide variety of possible injuries.
 There are several costs to treating these injuries, and The Patel Firm can fight to ensure that you are able to recover everything you need and deserve.

 Have you been involved in a truck accident in Austin?

 Reach out to our Austin Truck Accident Lawyers at The Patel Firm today at 512-883-5171.
 We’re prepared to listen to your story.
 We don’t charge any upfront fees, and our consultations are always complimentary.
 If we find our services can help you and decide to represent you, we’ll promptly start working to secure the compensation you deserve.Need Assistance?
 Let’s Connect.

 Table of Contents

 - Truck Driving Accident Representation

-- Call Our Austin Truck Accident Lawyers Today to Schedule a Free Case Evaluation
+- Schedule a Free Case Evaluation

 Trucks move untold volumes of consumer goods across the United States every day.
 Thousands of these trucks create unpredictable hazards for the other motorists traveling on the country’s highways and roads.
 Large transport trucks weigh more than 80,000 pounds, while most motorists operate automobiles weighing approximately 3,000 pounds.